15

 Frequently Asked Questions

-These are fifty-one questions we see new and intermediate keepers ask repeatedly — in forums, in DMs, at expos, on the phone with breeders, and in our own Culebra Connect.
+These are fifty-four questions we see new and intermediate keepers ask repeatedly — in forums, in DMs, at expos, on the phone with breeders, and in our own Culebra Connect.
 The answers here are short on purpose.
 Almost every one of them is covered in more depth elsewhere in this book; we have noted where to look.
 Treat this as the index for the panicking new owner.

 Everything here is experience-based and the standard advisory applies — your animal may behave differently, your situation may need adjustment, and Culebra Connect is where the longer conversations happen.